keagster1/Organized-TODO/README.md

 Search Commands
 ---

->-aa <string>
+### -aa "string"
->  "All AND" Search all tasks in every field (except id) for the passed value(s).
+>  - "All AND" Search all tasks in every field (except id) for the passed value(s).
 The string can be comma delimited to search for
 >  multiple values.
 All supplied values must be found in order to be returned.
->  Example:
+>  - Example:
 >    -s -aa "some, string"